 Trane CleanEffects™: Trane claims the system removes up to 99.98% of airborne allergens from the air passing through the filter with the least amount of air restriction among comparable filtration systems.
-If you are a skeptic, then you will feel better knowing professors from the Harvard School of Public Health publically verified the system’s performance.
+If you are a skeptic, then you will feel better knowing professors from the Harvard School of Public Health verified the system’s performance.

-The old saying, “you get what you pay for” applies here in concept: the parts Trane uses are indeed higher quality and more expensive.
+The old saying, “you get what you pay for” applies here in concept.
+The parts Trane uses are indeed higher quality and more expensive.
 However, there is a counterargument that, despite Trane units being of a higher quality build, cheaper competitors are close enough in performance to make them preferable over a more expensive Trane unit.

 In the past, established companies like Trane had a much larger distinction in performance.
 The advancement of manufacturing on a global level has allowed lesser-known companies to gain ground in quality and performance.
-While Trane is clearly amongst the elite brands of HVAC units when it comes to craftsmanship and longevity, customers on a budget can purchase cheaper equipment at an acceptable level of performance.
+While Trane is clearly among the elite brands of HVAC units when it comes to craftsmanship and longevity, customers on a budget can purchase cheaper equipment at an acceptable level of performance.

 How Does Trane Compare to the Competition?

 Trane ACs are some of the most sought out air conditioning units in the United States.
-The reason for that is because units manufactured by Trane come with a promise of quality and innovation.
+The reason for that, is because units manufactured by Trane come with a promise of quality and innovation.
 Before we kick off the reviews, let’s take a look at how exactly Trane compares to the competition.

 Units manufactured by Trane have some of the lowest noise levels.
 The company makes noise levels a priority as it has a significant impact on the user’s comfort.
-It strives to produce such units that can provide efficient cooling but also provides maximum comfort for its users.
+It strives to produce units that provide efficient cooling but also provides maximum comfort for its users.

 Customer service is another aspect that makes Trane stand out.
 They make sure to provide users with premium customer care.
 They provide multiple outlets through which customers can contact Trane and resolve any issues that they might be having.
 It also makes the process of getting information about Trane products easier.

 Trane takes into consideration the current issue of climate change and tries to make its appliances as energy-efficient as possible.
-Energy-efficient appliances help to reduce emissions of greenhouse gases that are fatal for the environment.
+Energy-efficient appliances help to reduce emissions of greenhouse gases that are fatal to the environment.
 Therefore, Trane does as much as it can to make its air conditioning units energy efficient.

 Comparison of the Best Trane Air Conditioners

 To help differentiate better between the AC models discussed in this review, we have added this table.
-It is a quick way to get a general idea about the specifications of each and every model.
+It is a quick way to get a general idea of the specifications of each and every model.
 It will also help you single out models that capture your interest.